 It is hard to ignore something you depend on daily.
-When my friend’s fridge decided to take the plunge this last week, they discovered it when taking their butter out of the fridge.
+When my friend’s refrigerator stopped working and decided to take the plunge this last week, they discovered that the refrigerator stopped cooling when taking their butter out of the fridge.
 It was completely soft.
 Within an hour the fridge was no longer cool and the freezer was warming.
 She quickly went into action to save their food from spoilage.
 She pulled everything out and put into a cooler with ice and her husband bought more ice on his way home.

-They called their landlord, who is a little old lady, 84 years young.
+They called their landlord, who is a little old lady, 84 years young and told her that their refrigerator not cooling properly (actually that their refrigerator stopped cooling).
 The landlord opted to not even have the fridge checked out, but bought a new one and had it delivered.
 I should add they live in New York City, so picking one up and hauling it yourself is almost impossible.
 When the new fridge arrived, the old one showed a few signs of life, but time of death was called on this old fridge, not even giving it a second thought.
 Her landlord then tried to explain to my friend and her husband that they need to shut the fridge door completely, like they don’t know how to properly use a refrigerator!
 Their old fridge was definitely passed its prime, and the new one should have a life time of roughly 14-17 years.

 What happened to cause this fridge to quit cooling will forever be a mystery, but that’s usually the first sign that something is wrong with your fridge.
 According to HomeGuides other indicators are that your fridge is not running, frost building up, the compressor going bad, or the condenser isn’t working.
 You also she be aware of the seals on the door, if they are not sticking to the frame, your fridge is wasting energy and causing other parts of the fridge to work harder than they need to, to keep the inside cool.
 Sears has compiled the top 5 most common problems found with refrigerators: